deeptiguntur/520-Project/README.md

 •	The API response includes a list of order objects with details such as order ID, product ID, quantity, product image data, brand, product description, price, and discount.<br />
 •	In case of an error, an appropriate error message is returned.<br />
 •	The documents are retrieved from the MongoDB collections named cart_collection and product_collection.<br />
+•	Ensure to handle errors in the application based on the received response.<br />

+#### Show notification Endpoint

+Description
+This endpoint will alert the user if there are product in cart which went on sale.

+Endpoint - /sale-notification

+Method - GET

+Notes -
+•	The API response includes a list of order objects with details such as order ID, product ID, quantity, product image data, brand, product description, price, and discount of the product which went on sale.<br />
+•	In case of an error, an appropriate error message is returned.<br />
+•	The documents are retrieved from the MongoDB collections named cart_collection and product_collection.<br />
-•	Ensure to handle errors gracefully in the application based on the received response.<br />
+•	Ensure to handle errors in the application based on the received response.<br />